Big name or underdog? Privacy or convenience? Proton Drive or Google Drive?

 Google Drive blows Proton Drive away in terms of the number of features.
 For most casual users, Proton's service may be enough.
 Collaboration is virtually non-existent on Proton, but it does have integration with its Proton Mail and Calendar services.
 Though still lacking behind Google's sheer ecosystem size, Proton, much like Internxt, is one of the few cloud services that offer an inclusive ecosystem that doesn't infringe on user privacy or monetize user data.
 Privacy is always cool.

-It's tough to recommend Proton Drive in its current beta state, especially when Internxt offers even better privacy in a more mature package.
+It's tough to recommend Proton Drive in its current state, especially when Internxt offers even better privacy in a more mature package.
 The same goes for recommending Google Drive.
 Google Drive is great overall, but the company has an abysmal track record regarding privacy and ethical data use.

 Choose a Better Alternative to Proton Drive and Google Drive

+Is Google Drive secure?
 In summary, Google is atrocious when it comes to privacy and digital rights.
 Proton beat Google hands down in that regard, but Proton Drive is young and still leaves a lot to be desired.
 So, what are you supposed to do if you care about privacy and convenience?

 Internxt is the only logical answer!
 Internxt is an open-source, encrypted cloud storage service designed for absolute privacy and security.
 Internxt's cloud storage was end-to-end encrypted before Proton Drive was in its alpha, and though comparable, Internxt currently has more going for it.